Embird Embroidery Software

 Custom Motif - Overlapped motif rows

-The adjustable gray area at the top and bottom of the work area allows you to define how much the rows of motifs overlap each other.
+The adjustable gray regions at the top and bottom of the Work Area allow you to determine the degree of overlap between adjacent rows.

-Shift defines the mutual shift of motif rows when projected onto a fill.
+Shift controls the horizontal offset of subsequent motif rows when they are tiled across a fill.

 Motif rows with a shift equal to half of the motif width

-Motif rows with a shift equal to half of the motif width.
+Motif rows displayed with a shift value equal to half of the motif width.

 Back to Embird Tutorial Contents